 Before the Cambrian Explosion, only primitive life forms existed in the oceans.
 In other words, all organisms existed without hard body parts for the first 3.5 billion years on Earth.

 What caused the explosive burst of evolutionary life?

 Almost all animals today branched off from the first 40 million years of the Cambrian period.
 It went from primitive life to something resembling modern organisms today.
-In this remarkable evolutionary event, new life started in the ocean.
+In this remarkable evolutionary event, new lifeforms started in the ocean.
 Then, it eventually colonized the land.

 During the Cambrian period, there was an abundance of eukaryotic organisms that swam in the oceans.
 Ocean life started as sparse and simple.
 For example, Then, there was a colossal amount of life forms that made their first appearance:

 The climate was milder in the Cambrian period.
 When oceans spilled onto continents, shelled marine invertebrates are believed to have crawled on the land.
 Algae likely existed but land plants didn’t.
 Earth resembled much like a desert so animals did not fully colonize the continent.